XF Commands

 Type any XF command directly in the Claude Code prompt, exactly as written.
 You don't need to install anything extra — commands are part of XF's skill layer, installed with the framework.

 XF commands are conversational.
-After you run /xfdb, Claude walks you through the result in plain English and asks what you want to do next.
+After you run /xfxa, Claude walks you through the result in plain English and asks what you want to do next.
 You don't need to know the output format — XF explains it.

 Questions about a specific command?